What to Expect When Your Loved One Is Dying

 - Not want food or drink

 - Pulse and heartbeat are irregular or hard to feel or hear

 - Skin on their knees, feet, and hands turns a mottled bluish-purple (often in the last 24 hours)

 - Breathing is interrupted by gasping and slows until it stops entirely

 If they're not already unconscious, your loved one may drift in and out.
 But they probably can still hear and feel.

-In the last days or hours, your loved one may experience what doctors call terminal delirium: heightened activity and confusion often accompanied by hallucinations so distressful they may cry out, strike out, or try to climb out of bed.
-Since your loved one could hurt him or herself, it's important to try to stop it with medications or with other non-drug interventions.
+In the last days or hours, your loved one may become restless and confused and have hallucinations so upsetting they may cry out, strike out, or try to climb out of bed.
+Stay with them.
+Try to keep them calm with soothing music and gentle touch.
+Sometimes medication helps.

 When to Say Good-bye

-One of the hardest questions is when to call in family members to say good-bye and to make memories for the future.
+One of the hardest decisions is when to call in people to say good-bye and to make memories for the future.

-Don't assume, however, that calling the family in means they will be there at the end.
-It's often the case that families will sit late into the night, but the person doesn't die until they have left, as if he or she was unable to let go while they were there.
+Even though you've gathered, don't assume it means you'll be there at the end.
+Often the person doesn't die until those who sat with them for hours have left, as if he or she was unable to let go while the ones they loved were there.